Thomas Arthur, comte de Lally: Voltaire's efforts at rehabilitation

 Louis XV tried to throw the responsibility for what was undoubtedly a judicial murder on his ministers and the public, but his policy needed a scapegoat, and he was probably well content not to exercise his authority to save an almost friendless foreigner.
 The family records of his executioner stated that, while the charge of treason was clearly baseless, those of abuse of power, violence against the administrators of the colony and his soldiers, and cruelty to the natives, had ample witnesses.
 Lally had so impeached his officers and administrators of the colony that they could only feel safe by his condemnation and death.

 When Louis XVI came to the throne in 1774 there was more inclination towards clemency.
 Still, it took discussion in thirty-two sessions before, in 1778, the Royal Council agreed to annul the proceedings against Lally, though the case still had to be referred to the Parlement of Rouen for formal overturning.
 On 24 May 1778, less than a week before he died, Voltaire learned that Gérard de Lally-Tollendal had been given leave to appeal.
 Deeply moved, Voltaire wrote to him: "The dying man has been revived by learning this great news; he embraces M. de Lally very tenderly; he sees that the king is the defender of justice.
 He will die content."
 It was the last letter he wrote.

 The sentence was not overturned until 1781, and the conviction itself was never cleared.

-When the case was considered by the Parlement de Paris, the orator d'Eprémesnil acted as spokesman of Parlement and refused to consider any rehabilitation for Lally.
+When the case was considered by the Parlement de Paris, the orator Jean-Jacques d'Eprémesnil acted as spokesman of Parlement and refused to consider any rehabilitation for Lally.